 6. Follow Up With The Vet

-Once your dog has started on the road to recovery, it is vital to take them back to the vet for follow-up appointments to allow the vet to monitor their progress and ensure they continue improving.
+Once your dogs with pancreatitis has started on the road to recovery, it is vital to take them back to the vet for follow-up appointments to allow the vet to monitor their progress and ensure they continue improving.
+They may also give your pooch pain medication to help control the pain.
+In more severe cases, anti-inflammatory drugs, anti nausea medication or anti-emetics (to control vomiting) may be required.

 7. Give A Daily Dose Of CBD oil

-If your dog has acute pancreatitis, CBD oil can help by giving your pet much-needed pain relief.
+If you have dogs with pancreatitis, CBD oil can help by giving your pet much-needed pain relief.

 Alive-Market's CBD Oil For Pets